tkdlek11112/TIL/Unity_Lolguelike_devlog.md

 - I need a 'turn' how many time player moved.
 One move add one turn (+1).
 - devide up what to do according to Card.state.
 - Make a EmptyCard Prefab to make generate function.
 - Move Animation
 - Create, Disappear Animation
 - Minion Die
+To-Do.
   - Minion Attack
   - Earn EXP, Gold
   - skill
   - more enemy
   - items

+## 2019.04.28
+1. Make LOOTCARD, WITHECARD, EMPTYCARD
+2. NOTE : I NEED TO MAKE CARD LIFE CYCLE

 ## 2019.04.25
 1. Make All animations.